-The provisions of paragraph 15.2.4. below are not applicable to the above-mentioned vehicles./
+The provisions of paragraph 15.2.4. below are not applicable to the above-mentioned vehicles.

-- 15.2.1.2.
+15.2.1.2.
 The provisions of this Regulation do not apply to the surveillance mirrors defined in paragraph 2.1.1.3.
-Nevertheless, the exterior surveillance mirrors must be mounted at least 2 m above the ground when the vehicle is under a load corresponding to its maximum technical permissible mass. - 15.2.2.
-Position - 15.2.2.1.
+Nevertheless, the exterior surveillance mirrors must be mounted at least 2 m above the ground when the vehicle is under a load corresponding to its maximum technical permissible mass.

+15.2.2.
+Position

+- 15.2.2.1.
 Mirrors must be so placed that the driver, when sitting on the driving seat in a normal driving position, has a clear view of the road to the rear, side(s) or front of the vehicle. - 15.2.2.2.
 Exterior mirrors shall be visible through the side windows or through the portion of the windscreen that is swept by the windscreen wiper.
-Nevertheless, for design reasons, this last provision (i.e. the provisions relating the cleaned part of the windscreen) shall not apply to:

-exterior mirrors on the passenger side of vehicles of categories M2 and M3; Class VI mirrors. - 15.2.2.3.
-In the case of any vehicle, which is tested in chassis/cab form when the field of vision is measured, the minimum and maximum body widths shall be stated by the manufacturer and, if necessary, simulated by dummy headboards.
-All vehicles and mirror configurations taken into consideration during the tests shall be shown on the type-approval certificate for a vehicle with regard to the installation of mirrors (see annex 4). - 15.2.2.4.
+Nevertheless, for design reasons, this last provision (i.e. the provisions relating the cleaned part of the windscreen) shall not apply to: - exterior mirrors on the passenger side of vehicles of categories M2 and M3; - Class VI mirrors. - 15.2.2.3.
+In the case of any vehicle, which is in chassis/cab form when the field of vision is measured, the minimum and maximum body widths shall be stated by the manufacturer and, if necessary, simulated by dummy headboards.
+All vehicles and mirror configurations taken into consideration during the tests shall be shown on the type-approval certificate for a vehicle with regard to the installation of mirrors (see Annex 4).

+- 15.2.2.4.
 The prescribed exterior mirror on the driver's side of the vehicle must be so located that an angle of not more than 55° is formed between the vertical longitudinal median plane of the vehicle and the vertical plane passing through the centre of the mirror and through the centre of the straight line 65 mm long which joins the driver's two ocular points. - 15.2.2.5.
 Mirrors must not project beyond the external bodywork of the vehicle substantially more than is necessary to comply with the requirements concerning fields of vision laid down in paragraph 15.2.4. - 15.2.2.6.
-Where the lower edge of an exterior mirror is less than 2 m above the ground when the vehicle is loaded to its technically permissible maximum laden mass, this mirror must not project more than 250 mm beyond the overall width of the vehicle measured without mirrors.
+Where the lower edge of an exterior mirror is less than 2 m above the ground when the vehicle is loaded to its technically permissible maximum laden mass, this mirror must not project more than 250 mm beyond the overall width of the vehicle measured without mirrors. - 15.2.2.7.
+Class V and Class VI mirrors shall be mounted on vehicles in such a way that, regardless of their position after adjustment, no part of these mirrors or their holders is less than 2 m from othe ground when the vehicle is under a load corresponding to its technically permissible maximum laden mass.